Lu Xun

-Lu was born into a declining family of landlords and scholar-officials in Shaoxing, Zhejiang.
-Although he initially aspired to take the imperial examinations, his family’s limited financial means compelled him to attend government-funded schools that offered a "Western-style education."
-After graduation, Lu pursued medical studies at Tohoku University in Japan but eventually dropped out, turning his attention to literature.
-Financial difficulties forced his return to China, where he taught at various secondary schools and colleges before taking a position at the Ministry of Education of the Republic of China.
+Lu Xun was born into a declining family of landlords and scholar-officials in Shaoxing, Zhejiang, and was the elder brother of Zhou Zuoren.
+Although he initially aspired to sit for the imperial examination, his family's declining fortunes led him to attend government-funded schools established under the Self-Strengthening Movement, where he was introduced to Western science and thought.
+In 1904, he enrolled at the Sendai Medical College in Japan, but left medicine to pursue literature.
+Financial difficulties forced his return to China, where he taught at various schools and colleges before taking a position at the Ministry of Education of the Beiyang government.

-Lu pioneered the New Culture Movement by publishing the first novel in vernacular Chinese, Diary of a Madman, in 1918.
+Lu Xun pioneered the New Culture Movement by publishing the first novel in vernacular Chinese, Diary of a Madman, in 1918.
 He gained prominence through his political writings in La Jeunesse following the May Fourth Movement in 1919.
-From the late 1920s onward, Lu became increasingly engaged with Marxist thought and leftist politics.
-In the 1930s, he served as the nominal leader of the League of Left-Wing Writers in Shanghai.
-After 1949, he was canonized by the People’s Republic of China.
+From the late 1920s onward, Lu Xun became increasingly engaged with Marxist thought and leftist politics.
+In the 1930s, he maintained a close but fraught relationship with the League of Left-Wing Writers.
+His works have been canonized in the People's Republic of China owing to Mao Zedong's high regard for him.